-VALUES AND COOPERATION PRINCIPLES
+VALUES AND PRINCIPLES OF COOPERATION

 Strong and autonomous social movements working on structural changes in society are the basis of every WSM partnership.
 WSM opts for sustainable partnerships, in which equality and long-term relationships take centre stage.
-When designing these partnerships, various principles serve as guidelines:
+When designing these partnerships, various principles are being followed as guidelines: